 Our GESB Super choice products

-Member Outcomes Assessment for 2022/23
+Member Outcomes Assessment for 2024/25

-This is our annual Member Outcomes Assessment for our GESB Super choice products for the 2022/23 financial year.
+This Member Outcomes Assessment provides information on how our GESB Super choice products have performed for the 2024/25 financial year, including how they have performed against industry peers.

-It provides information on how our GESB Super choice products have performed during the year ending 30 June 2023, including how they have performed against industry peers.
 Choice plans are those that members can choose to switch into if they wish, from the default My GESB Super plan.
+They include Conservative, Balanced, Growth and Cash plans.

-Our performance is measured against five key focus areas:
+Our performance is measured against five areas:

 1. Investments (including investment strategy, investment returns and levels of risk